 Baby Blues happen to approximately 80% of new mothers.
 With so many new responsibilities, changes in hormonal levels, and lack of sleep, it goes without saying that moms can feel overwhelmed.
 Baby Blues typically develop 2-3 days after the baby is born and last for approximately 2 weeks.
 Like all postpartum emotional health concerns, baby blues might affect any new parent: mothers, fathers, first time parents, or parents of multiple children.
 Typical symptoms of baby blues include feeling irritable and exhausted, having mood swings, or lacking the drive to care for yourself.
 Many mothers suffering from baby blues report anxiety over not thinking they have what it takes to be the best mom possible for their newborn.
 People need to understand: Mental health is HEALTH.
 At Pine Health, we help you work through the blues, allowing you to be the best parent possible!

-Take this assessment to check in on your mental health
+Take these assessments to check in on your mental health

 We are here to help you grow your health!